Yilin-Yang/dapper.nvim/README.md

 install` should also install mocha, and all necessary dependencies for running it.

+`./clone_node_dap.sh` may fail if your nodejs installation is newer than major verrsion 8.
+This doesn't actually seem like a hard requirement; if this occurs, try changing `"node": "^8.9.3"` inside of `node_modules/vscode-mock-debug/package.json` to `"node": ">=8.9.3"`, and then run `yarn install` in that directory.

 Note that, since the Debug Adapter Protocol (and dapper.nvim, by extension) rely heavily on inter-process communication (e.g. launching debug adapters in the background, terminating those adapters after tests are complete), it's possible